-Due to the cumbersome steps in current pay-by-cell processes, pay-by-cell payments typically represent less than 5% of all parking revenues for a given city.
+Due to the cumbersome steps in current pay-by-cell than 5% of all parking revenues for a given city.
 In areas with a younger demographic, and especially in university settings, pay-by-cell is typically more popular and higher percentages of its use are typical.
-However, a more stream-lined pay-by-cell process, from the perspective of both the users and the enforcement personnel, could result in greater acceptance and more pay-by-cell payments.
+However, a more streamlined pay-by-cell process, from the perspective of both the 60 users and the enforcement personnel, could result in greater acceptance and more pay-by-cell payments.